-Recall the representation in \eqref{eq_disc_fdd_as_p2p_product}, the idea when proving convergence of the marginal distributions is to replace the first point-to-point partition function using Proposition~\ref{prop_fact_part_func}:
+Now, recalling the representation in \eqref{eq_disc_fdd_as_p2p_product}, the idea when proving convergence of the marginal distributions is to replace the first point-to-point partition function using Proposition~\ref{prop_fact_part_func}:

-where '$\simeq$' should be understood as approximation in $L^1(\dP)$ for large $N$.
-Because both the denominator and the first term in the numerator only depend on the disorder in a small neighbourhood around the starting point, they converge to the same distribution and should cancel as $N$ diverges.
+where `$\simeq$' should be understood as approximation in $L^1(\dP)$ for large $N$.
+Because both the denominator and the first term in the numerator only depend on the disorder in a small neighbourhood around the starting point, they converge to the same limit and should cancel as $N$ diverges.
 We are then left with the remaining point-to-point partition functions which can be analysed separately due to independence of the disorder on disjoint time intervals.
-Our goal in the following section is to present a rigorous proof of the above heuristic.